openedx/open-edx-proposals/oeps/processes/oep-0063-proc-toc-arbitration.rst

 - After public review, post a formal arbitration request to the TOC.
 This can be done in a forum post or a `github ticket <https://github.com/openedx/wg-coordination/issues/new>`_ mentioning the `TOC chair <https://openedx.atlassian.net/wiki/spaces/COMM/pages/3575939113/Technical+Oversight+Committee+TOC#Details>`_.
 See the format below.
 - Core contributors and/or TOC members supporting the arbitration reply in the thread to say so.
 - If the requirements are met, the TOC will schedule the topic for a future meeting.
-- If the arbitration contains a suggested decision, the TOC can choose to accept the suggested decision, with or without changes, or to refuse it.
+- If the arbitration request contains a suggested decision, the TOC can choose to accept the suggested decision, with or without changes, or to refuse it.
 - The outcome of the arbitration is communicated as a reply to the forum thread of the arbitration, with a comment to explain the decision.

 Arbitration - Post template (forum or github)